bvfalcon/junit5-extensions/README.md

 #### More samples

-You can find yet another example of usage annotations of JUnit5-Extensions [here: examples/annotations](./examples/annotations).
+You can find yet another example of usage this annotations of JUnit5-Extensions [here: examples/reflections](./examples/reflections).

 ### Safely work with resource bundles